 Disclaimer : This post contains affiliate links which means if you buy from my link, I will get compensated.
 For full disclosure, read here.

 This is so true.
 Time just flies.
 We can only realise this when the time has gone.
-Have you ever found yourself engulfed in the thoughts of doing nothing.
+Have you ever found yourself engulfed in the thoughts of doing nothing?
 It happens to all of us.
 I always start my morning with great enthusiasm.
-If my daughter wakes up at same time, I cannot even feel the passing time, let alone tracking the time.
-Then I will plan doing all the tasks when she will sleep again.
+If my daughter wakes up at the same time, I cannot even feel the passing time, let alone tracking the time.
+Then I will plan to do all the tasks when she will sleep again.
 But time slips so fast.

 To take control of your time and your tasks, you need planning.
 Here is a beautiful planner to help you plan your goals and save time.